ucfai/website/setup/windows.md

 </div>

-**This is a lengthy, tedious, process &ndash; we highly encourage you to try out Linux, but if Windows has a tight grip on you, then follow these steps.**
+**This is a lengthy, tedious, process &ndash; we highly encourage you to try out Linux (even in a Virtual Machine), but if Windows has a tight grip on you, then follow these steps.**
 1. Press `Win` (<i class="fab fa-windows"></i>) and search "Turn Windows features on or off"
 1. Scroll all the way down, look for "Windows Subsystem for Linux" and activate